2015 Ph.D., Anthropology, University of California, Irvine

 2008-2013 Graduate Teaching Assistant, Division of Social Sciences, UC-Irvine

 2008 Adjunct Instructor, College of Arts and Sciences, South University, Montgomery, AL Campus

-South Korea; digital culture; games studies; science and technology studies; medical anthropology; linguistic anthropology; social studies of finance; financial inclusion.
+Digital culture; science and technology studies; games studies; social studies of finance; engineering ethics education.

 2019 “Chronotopes and Social Types in South Korean Digital Gaming.”
 Signs and Society (Special Issue: When Time Matters) 7 (1): (115-136).